 Lewy body dementia is progressive, like Alzheimer’s disease.
 This means that even with current treatments, individuals who have it get worse, in terms of function and ability, over time.
 On average, a person diagnosed with LBD lives approximately 5 to 8 more years, although one can live as long as 20 years with the disease.

 Approximately 50-80% of individuals with Parkinson’s disease go on to develop Parkinson’s disease dementia.

-Common symptoms include difficulty with thinking, movement, sleep, memory, and depth and distance.
+Common symptoms include: difficulty with thinking, movement, sleep, memory, and depth perception.
 There may be changes in mood and behavior, such as depression, anxiety, and agitation.
-In addition, bodily functions are also affected as the disease progresses, including the ability to regulate body temperature, bladder and bowel control, and blood pressure control.
+In addition, bodily functions are affected as the disease progresses, including the ability to regulate body temperature, bladder and bowel control, and blood pressure control.
 The range of possible symptoms includes many of the same ones seen in persons with Alzheimer’s disease and Parkinson’s disease.

 Symptoms Similar to Parkinson’s Disease